Stormwater Pollution Prevention

 In Richmond, we have many open watercourses or “ditches” that are an integral part of our storm drainage system.
 Water moves from the closed storm sewers to the open watercourses and vice-versa.
 These watercourses are, in many ways, better than closed sewers.
 They are less expensive to maintain, they can hold much more water than closed pipes, and they provide valuable habitat for plants and animals that make for a healthy ecology.

 Due to the unique groundwater conditions in Richmond, groundwater pumped out of open excavations or from “well pointing” to protect excavations from flooding cannot be directly discharged to our storm drainage system.
-If you are planning an excavation that will require dewatering, see the page on Non-Stormwater Discharge Agreements.
+If you are planning an excavation that will require dewatering, see the section below on Construction Dewatering and Non-Stormwater Discharge Permits.

 Pollution Prevention Bylaw